Carvajal, Trent, Huijsen latest: Real Madrid injury

-Real Madrid will be bidding to make it four straight wins in all competitions when they welcome Italian giants Juventus to Bernabeu in the Champions League on Wednesday night.
+Real Madrid will be bidding to make it five straight wins in all competitions when they welcome Barcelona to Bernabeu on Sunday for the latest instalment of El Clasico.

-Los Blancos have picked up six points from their two league phase matches this season, which has left them second in the table, level on points with leaders Bayern Munich.
+Los Blancos are top of the La Liga table, two points clear of second-placed Barcelona, with Xabi Alonso's side collecting 24 points from their first nine league games of the campaign.

-Here, Sports Mole rounds up Real Madrid's injury and suspension news ahead of their fixture with Juventus, who are 23rd in the table, claiming two points from their first two matches.
+Here, Sports Mole rounds up Real Madrid's injury and suspension news ahead of their fixture with La Blaugrana, as the two biggest clubs in Spanish football prepare to lock horns for what is shaping up to be a fascinating encounter.

 Trent Alexander-Arnold